Follow This Formula to Use German Comparatives and Superlatives

 In the case above, schneller (faster) has that -er on the end simply because Freund (friend) is masculine.
 In this case, it’s not comparative.
 It’s just descriptive.
 You’re talking about your fast friend.

 Yes, unfortunately, you read that right.
-The positive and comparative forms for schnell (fast), when you’re talking about a masculine object, look alike.
-In this case, schneller (faster) has that -er on the end again, but it’s for a different reason.
+The positive and comparative forms for schnell (fast), when you’re talking about a masculine object, look the same.
+In this case, schneller (faster) has that -er on the end again, but this time for a different reason.
 In this case, it’s because we’re using the comparative form.

 Use Als for Comparative Sentence Building